Deciphering Accretion-Driven Starquakes in Recycled Millisecond Pulsars using Gravitational Waves: Model

-where $\Tilde{\alpha}$ is a term that depends on the structure of the NS.
-Substituting eq \eqref{tresca1} in eq \eqref{tresca2}, we get the equation of the breaking frequency of the NS satisfying the Tresca criterion
+where $\tilde {\alpha}$ is a term that depends on the structure of the NS.
+The plot of $\tilde {\alpha}$ against the azimuthal angle $\theta$ is shown in Fig \ref{FLE_Strain2}.
+The value of the maximum strain angle ($\tilde {\alpha}_{max}$) is near the equator of the star.
+Using this plot, we calculate the breaking frequency of the star.
+Substituting eq \eqref{tresca1} in eq \eqref{tresca2}, we get the equation of the breaking frequency of the NS satisfying the Tresca criterion as

-The values can range from $10^{-5}$ as given by \cite{Ruderman}, to $10^{-1}$ as suggested by \cite{Horowitz}.
+The values of $\sigma_{max}$ can range from $10^{-5}$ as given by \cite{Ruderman} to $10^{-1}$ as suggested by \cite{Horowitz}.
 However, in our calculations of breaking frequency, we take the value of $\sigma_{max}$ to be 0.04 \citep{Baiko}.
-This gives the value of our breaking frequency to be $\nu_{b}=653.879 \: \textup{Hz}$.
+This gives the value of our breaking frequency to be $\nu_{b}=580 \: \textup{Hz}$.
+It is to be noted that the breaking frequency is also dependent on the mass of the star (shown in Appendix \ref{FLE}).